PerlAlien/Alien-Build/README.md

 It works just like [Alien::Build::Plugin::Decode::HTML](https://metacpan.org/pod/Alien::Build::Plugin::Decode::HTML) except it uses either [Mojo::DOM](https://metacpan.org/pod/Mojo::DOM) or [Mojo::DOM58](https://metacpan.org/pod/Mojo::DOM58) to do its job.

+This plugin is much lighter than The `Decode::HTML` plugin, and doesn't require XS.
+The intent is if this plugin proves its self reliable that it will be merged into `Alien-Build`, and the download negotiator may eventually prefer it.

 # AUTHOR

 Graham Ollis <plicease@cpan.org>